VAli-designs/VAli-designs.github.io/content/pages/services.md

     ### Test room

-    Following your needs, the sessions are moderated.
+    Following your needs, the sessions are moderated by a UX Expert.

     The sessions are recorded (audio + video + webcam + Mouse click) even on mobile devices.
 cards:
   - title: Recorded User Testing sessions
     image: user-testing-france-mobile-screen.png
-    imageAlt: user-testing-france-mobile-screen
+    imageAlt: mobile-screen-user-testing-france
-    imageTitle: user-testing-france-mobile-screen
+    imageTitle: mobile-screen-user-testing-france
-    content: We deliver the videos of the sessions recorded on the screen with the user's face and reactions.
+    content: We will deliver the videos of each session with the user's face and reactions.
   - title: Recorded Room Sessions
     image: user-research-france-uk-florist-two.jpg
     imageAlt: user-testing-france-ukflorist-02